LotofTools

 What to Include on Every Invoice

-A complete invoice reduces payment delays by up to 25%.
+Missing fields are one of the top reasons invoices sit unpaid — the Atradius Payment Practices Barometer consistently finds that roughly half of B2B invoice value is paid late, and incomplete paperwork is a recurring cause.
 Every invoice should include a unique sequential invoice number (INV-001, INV-002) for audit trails, the issue date and a clear due date, your full business information including tax ID or VAT number, the client’s name and billing address, itemized line items with descriptions, quantities, and unit prices, subtotal, applicable taxes, any discounts, and the grand total.
 Add payment instructions with bank details, PayPal link, or Venmo username.
-Including a QR code that links to your payment page reduces friction and gets you paid faster.
-Clear payment terms (“Net 30” or “Due on Receipt”) set expectations and protect you legally.
+Clear payment terms (“Net 30” or “Due on Receipt”) set expectations and give you a written record to reference if the bill goes past due.
+The US IRS requires businesses to keep supporting records — including invoices — for at least three years from the return due date, and seven years in specific cases (bad debts, worthless securities).
+EU VAT rules require invoices to be retained for up to ten years depending on the member state, so treat every invoice as a permanent record.

 Invoice Templates — Which Style Is Right for You?